Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 \end{thm} The proof of the theorem is found in Section \ref{sec:cle}.
 It will in particular rely on a strong spatial independence result for CLE (Theorem \ref{thm:cle-indep}).
-Two key properties of the function $\Phi^{\sigmab,\kappa}_D$ are its conformal covariance and Markov property.
+Two key properties of the function $\Phi^{\sigmab,\kappa}_D$ are its conformal covariance and a type of recursion relation which is closely related to the Markov property of CLE.
 These properties are inherited from the associated properties of $\CLE_\kappa$, and are stated precisely in Lemmas \ref{lem:phi-axioms} and \ref{lem:xi-law}.
 We refer to the end of Section \ref{sss:regular-disk} for a discussion of a possible relationship between $\Phi_D^{\sigmab,\kappa}$ and a conformal field theory (CFT) for CLE.

 In light of Theorem \ref{thm:loopexpconv}, it is natural to expect that we get the following variant of CLE when performing the reweighting \eqref{eq:reweight-nesting}.
 Before giving the definition, we recall that a loop ensemble is a countable collection of (non-oriented) loops.
 For $\kappa\in(8/3,8)$ a $\CLE_\kappa$ is a random loop ensemble which comes in two variants, nested and non-nested, where a non-nested $\CLE_\kappa$ is obtained by sampling a nested $\CLE_\kappa$ and only keeping the loops not surrounded by any other loop, where we use the word surrounded as explained above Theorem \ref{thm:loopexpconv}.
 If $\Gamma$ is a loop ensemble in a domain $D\subseteq\C$ then we define the complementary components of $\Gamma$ to be the open connected components of the set $\cup_{\eta\in\Gamma\,}\eta^o$.
 The reader may want to come back to part (iii) of the definition below after reading Section \ref{sec:cle-explorations}, as CPIs are precisely defined there.